The system supported legal workflows tied to nearly 50% of organizational revenue, making errors or delays costly.

 1 Get Help

-With dev help, I determined the only likely error will be due to session time out during the actual creation procedure.
+With dev help, I determined the only likely error will be due to session timeout during the actual creation procedure.
 I provided a “Try Again” button to allow them to reprocess and resolve the issue.

 In the event that it does not fix the issue, a button is available to easily submit a ticket and receive assistance.